esp-cpp/espp/docs/_sources/button.rst.txt

 Button APIs
 ***********

-The `Button` class provides a simple wrapper around the ESP-IDF gpio API to provide a simple interface for reading the state of a button.
-The class sets the GPIO pin to input mode and installs an ISR to detect button presses.
-The ISR sends data to the `Button`'s queue which is read by the `Button`'s task.
-The task periodically checks the queue for new data and updates the button state accordingly, additionally calling the provided callback function if one was registered.
+The `Button` class provides a simple way to read the state of a button.
+There are two ways to configure the functionality of the button.

-Note: the data passed to the callback function is a `espp::Button::Event` object which contains the button's state and the gpio associated with the button.
+The first uses `Button::Config` to configure the button to call a function when the button is pressed or released and uses the `Interrupt` class' task and ISR for signaling.
+At any time, a user may also call the `is_pressed` method to read the current state of the button's input pin.

-Additionally, users can check the state of the button by calling the `is_pressed` method.
+The second uses `Button::SimpleConfig` to simply configure the button as an input with configurable pull-up or pull-down resistors and a configurable active state (high or low).
+In this configuration, the input is read manually any time the user calls the `is_pressed` method.

 .. ---------------------------- API Reference ----------------------------------